nuveo/cv-test/README.md

 # Instructions

 Please, develop a script or program using the programming language of your choice to solve at least **two** of these tests, where the candidate is free to choose any of them.
-We are aware of the difficulty associated with each problem, but all the creativeness, reasoning strategy and accuracy will be used to evaluate the candidate performance.
+We are aware of the difficulty associated with each problem, but all the creativeness, reasoning strategy, details on code documentation and accuracy will be used to evaluate the candidate performance.

 We expect that a solution could be reasonably achieved within a reasonable time-period, considering a few days, so be free to use the time as best as possible.
 We understand that you may have a tight schedule, therefore do not hesitate to contact us for any further request :+1:.